qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

 s = v1.performFastAttack(b1);
  ```
+ 3. Make a develop branch and push it to Github
+  * git branch develop
+  * git checkout develop
+  * git push origin develop
+ 4. Make a Pull Request on GitHub.
+  * In the pull request write an outline of what your plan for coding the rest of the Pokemon subclasses in the UML diagram.
+  * This doesn't have to be perfect, you'll probably have to make changes to your plans while coding, I just want to see that you understand the provided code and are able to plan your additions to it.

+#### Part 2:
+ 1. Write the rest of the Pokemon subclasses in the UML diagram
- 3. Build Squirtle.java, Wartortle.java, and Blastoise.java first
-  * They will be easiest because they're all the same type: water.
+  3. Build Squirtle.java, Wartortle.java, and Blastoise.java first.
+They will be easiest because they're all the same type: water.
   4. Build Charmander.java and Charmaleon.java these are both the same type too: fire.
   5. Build Charizard which must implement an additional type interface: flying

+  JUnit tests will be provided for these classes by next weekend ~ Oct.
+1st.

+#### Part 3:

- 6. Adapt your ArrayOfPokemon code from the last assignment to use the new Pokemon objects.
+ 1. Adapt your ArrayOfPokemon code from the last assignment to use the new Pokemon objects.
    * Instead of just letting the user enter the information for the Pokemon when adding, make another menu for them to pick from the 9
    implemented species (Bulbasaur, Ivysaur, Venusaur, Charmander, Charmaleon, Charizard, Squirtle, Wartortle, Blastoise).
 Only allow them to enter a nickname if they want.
 Then call the constructor for the chosen Pokemon.
+ 2. Change the Array to a Java API ArrayList.
+  * See ICS211_Lecture09_ListsAndContainers.pdf on Laulima -> Resources -> Week 5.
+Particularly Slide 40 shows how to initialize a Java generic ArrayList.
+Also see the [Java API website for ArrayList](http://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html) for available methods.
+ 3. Don't let the ArrayList keep growing though it can!
+Limit the number of stored Pokemon to 6 still.

+## Extra Credit

+#### Extra Project 1:
+ * Implement the interfaces and Pokemon subclasses for Eevee, Vaporeon, Jolteon, and Flareon.
+Pokemon numbers 133 - 136.
+   * This is tricky because Eevee is the superclass for the other three, but Vaporeon, Jolteon, and Flareon are all different types and do not inherit Eevee's type.
+You may have to get creative/hackish with Eevee's Normal type to make this work.
+Just don't break the rest of the Pokemon!
+   * Your Eevee family should also work with the ArrayList of Pokemon!

+#### Extra Project 2:
+ * Build a PokemonBattle game/main method.
+   * Two players will alternate turns.
+   * First each player will choose a Pokemon
+   * Then the two players would alternate entering commands to attack (fastAttack or specialAttack or pass).
+    * A player must "pass" three times to build up energy for a specialAttack.
+   * You'll have to build a way to check for a Pokemon reaching 0 HP.
+That will signal the end of the game, with the other player as the winner.